rmetzler/bliki/wiki/toronto/pan-am-carding-lab.md

 your rights to be there, with a camera, walking.

 It's important that you do this _without_ the trappings of authority and without witnesses.
 Be powerless.
+Put yourself at the mercy of the police you enabled.
 Experience an unjustified police stop as someone who has no immediate recourse.

 That experience is no fun.
 It's in turns demeaning, terrifying, embarassing, and disempowering.
 [For some Torontonians, this is a daily